sakai-mirror/roster/README.txt

-Roster Tool depends on Profile Tool
+Roster2 is a drop-in replacement for the Sakai Roster Tool